jaantollander/masters-thesis/content/30_monitoring.md

 Because we assumed that all node names would follow the short hostname format, we parsed the metadata from the entry identifiers with a short hostname and a fully-qualified hostname as the same.
 The mistake made us identify two different time series as the same, resulting in wrong values when computing rates.
 We fixed it by modifying our parser to disambiguate between the two formats.
-However, we lost a fair amount of time and data due to this problem.
 Due to the issues we found, we recommend experimenting with the settings, recording large raw dumps of the statistics, and analyzing them offline before building a more complex monitoring system.

 <!-- recording the raw counters -->
 To solve and identify these problems, we switched to collecting the counter values in the database and computing the rates afterward.
-This approach simplifies the monitoring system, and we can easily interpolate the values for missing intervals.
-It also supports variable interval lengths.
+This approach simplifies the monitoring system and supports variable interval lengths.
 However, the approach makes queries and analysis more computationally intensive.

 Our implementation used the *InfluxDB line protocol* for communication because we designed the code initially for InfluxDB.